 Board of Advisors

-Ping Chao, Co-Founder, TFish Fund Founder & Chairman, Chao Foundation
+Ping Chao, Advisor Founder & Chairman of Chao Foundation

 For over 25 years, Ping Chao has been a serial entrepreneur in high technology in Silicon Valley, California.
 He has been a technology and business leader in the Electronics Design Automation (EDA) industry since its infancy.
 In 2005, Ping retired from Cadence to become a private venture investor and devote more time to his philanthropic work.
 Mr. Chao is the visionary behind TFish Fund and developing a discipline of transparency for building capacity in East Asian NGOs.